platformsh/platformsh-docs/src/configuration/app/workers.md

 ssh 3seb7f2j6ogbm-master-7rqtwti--app@ssh.us-2.platform.sh
 ```

-To connect to a worker called `queue` (as in the example above) you would use an ssh url that would look as follows:
+To connect to a worker called `queue` (as in the example above) you would use an SSH url that would look as follows:

 ```
 ssh 3seb7f2j6ogbm-master-7rqtwti--app--queue@ssh.us-2.platform.sh